andfurtherance/andfurtherance.github.io/_posts/2024-09-23-the-pecking-order-lessons-from-success-and-failures.md

 ---
 layout: post
-title: "The Pecking Order: Lessons from Success and Failure"
+title: "The Pecking Order"
+blog_title: "The Pecking Order"
-date: 2024-09-23
+date: 2024-09-27
-categories: business, investment
+categories: exploration
 ---

 ### The Pecking Order: Lessons from Success and Failure